OctaveLauby/ProjectModel/README.md

 I like to use pytest as it is simple to use.

 ## Environment

-A good practice is to use a python virtual environment, so that each project has it own environment at does not share a python configuration.
+A good practice is to use a python virtual environment, so that each project has it own environment at does not share a python configuration. **Venv must not be pushed !**

 1. Create a virtual env:
 ```
 $ python3 -m venv venv
 ```

-2. Add `venv*` path to .gitignore.
+2. Add `venv*` path to [gitignore](https://github.com/OctaveLauby/ProjectModel/blob/master/.gitignore).

 3. Activate venv
 ```